PowerDNS/pdns/docs/http-api/index.rst

 .. warning::

    To achieve defense-in-depth, expose the webserver only to client addresses that have a real need for access.
-   Network access is configured by setting :ref:``setting-webserver-address` and :ref:`setting-webserver-allow_from`.
+   Network access is configured by setting :ref:``setting-webserver-address` and :ref:`setting-webserver-allow-from`.

 Metrics Endpoint